plabayo/tower-async/README.md

 See the previous FAQ point to get our point of view related to load balancing and the like.

-> Where is the `tower-async-http` Classifier and Tracing code?

-As this feature requires on the Retry functionality of `tower`, which we have yet to port to `tower-async`, it is not yet available.

-We very much welcome contributions to make this a possibility.

 ## License

 This project is licensed under the [MIT license](LICENSE).